 If a patient has heavy but irregular periods, the gynaecologist will work on several tests for finding out the exact cause.
 Heavy bleeding is regarded as a normal sign of menopause but it may also stem from infection, disease or a pregnancy complication.

 Menopause is a natural part of a woman’s health and aging process.
 In Canada, menopause treatment is not given unless the symptoms turn uncomfortable.
 The hormone menopause guidelines state that if the symptoms are not bothersome, then you need not undergo any treatment.
 The first and foremost thing is to have a healthy lifestyle.

 There are several treatment options which you can choose according to your suitability.
 Some doctors recommend a combination of the available therapies for getting a desired effect.
 Here are some of the most common treatment options:

 Non-hormonal therapy: For some women hormone menopause guidelines are not an option to consider.
 Other prescription medications can help in mitigating mood swings, hot flashes and depression.
-Recent studies indicate that if you have vasomotor symptoms, antidepressants can show promising results.
+Recent studies indicate that if you have vasomotor symptoms, antidepressants can show promising results (but could have side effects).
 There are several drugs available in the market that can have desired effects on the patients when taken under the guidance of an expert.